vi4m/docker-swift/README.md

 docker-swift
 ============

-Swift Client Library for Docker
+Swift Client Library for Docker with Sample Application